 What is paternity?

-we have used the term paternity quite a bit already in today's blog post.
 Before we go any further, I would like to make sure that we spell out a specific definition of paternity for us to be able to utilize in the context of a family law case or any other legal setting in Texas.
+We have used paternity in today’s blog post quite a bit.
 The reason for this is that we can make a lot of assumptions about what paternity means but I don’t want to go any further until We specifically talk about what fraternity means.

 At the same time, you as the presumed father would sign a denial of paternity.
 The denial of paternity we do the exact opposite of the acknowledgment of paternity.
 Namely, you would be stating under penalty of perjury that you are not the child’s genetic father.
-In a situation where you wanted to contest paternity and argue that you are the biological father then that could be part of the case as well.
+In a situation where you wanted to contest paternity and argue that you are the biological father, that could also be part of the case.
 In which case you wouldn’t have to do anything as the presumed father due to the marriage period it would be the other man who would need to contest paternity and assert that he is the biological father of the child.

-However, in a situation where your wife and the biological father sign acknowledgment of paternity and you sign a denial of paternity then those forms would be filed together with the Texas vital statistics unit.
-At which time the child’s genetic father would become the child’s legal father and have all the rights and duties of a parent.
+However, in a situation where your wife and biological father sign acknowledgment of paternity and you sign a denial of paternity, those forms would be filed together with the Texas vital statistics unit.
+At this time, the child’s genetic father would become the child’s legal father and have all the rights and duties of a parent.
 Additionally, your rights and duties as a parent would be ended simultaneously.
 This means that the child would have no right to inherit property from you and you would have no duty to support the child such as through child support.

-It is important to note that an acknowledgment opportunity and a denial opportunity can be one form.
+It is important to note that acknowledgment and denial opportunities can be one form.
 Or they may be different forms depending upon what is easier for you and your spells to do considering the circumstances of your case.
-Until both forms are completed and filed with the Texas vital statistics unit neither form has any Legal importance.
-Therefore, there must be some deal of coordination between you and your spouse when it comes to completing these forms.
-Your attorney, if you choose to hire one, will need to stay on top of this process to ensure that you do not fulfill your end of the obligation while your spouse and the biological father failed to do their end.
+Neither form has any Legal importance until both forms are completed and filed with the Texas vital statistics unit.
+Therefore, there must be some deal of coordination between you and your Spouse when it comes to completing these forms.
+If you choose to hire one, your attorney will need to stay on top of this process to ensure that you do not fulfill your end of the obligation while your Spouse and the biological father failed to do their end.

 Information for mothers

 If you are reading this blog post from the perspective of a mother, this is also the method of how you would be able to establish child custody, visitation, and child support orders for your child.
-Once paternity is declared by a court then you could go ahead and tackle the rest of these issues period until then, you would not be able to adjudicate any issues regarding these subjects.
+Once a court declares paternity then you could go ahead and tackle the rest of these issues period until then, you would not be able to adjudicate any issues regarding these subjects.
 There needs to be a legal father in place to establish rights and duties for a conservatory.

 And the acknowledgment of the paternity form as well as the denial of paternity form can be completed at the hospital when your child is born.
 The forms can be completed and given to a nurse or other representative from the hospital the hospital will file the paperwork on your behalf.
 This would take the child’s biological father and your husband to be willing to fill the forms out at the hospital.
 You need to be able to gauge whether this is a safe environment to put everyone into and whether or not it may be better to wait until a later date to finish these steps in the process.